-If you miss a midterm assessment, you must submit documentation that demonstrates your inability to complete that assessment (i.e., the ACORN illness self-declaration tool or the University's Verification of Student Illness or Injury form) and let the instructor know within 7 calendar days of the due date of the missed assessment.
+If you miss a midterm assessment, you must submit documentation that demonstrates your inability to complete that assessment (i.e., the ACORN illness self-declaration tool) and let the instructor know within 7 calendar days of the due date of the missed assessment.
 In these cases, the weight of the midterm assessment will be added to the final assessment.
 If you miss the final assessment, the weight of the midterm will be added to the final literature review assessment.